material-motion/material-motion/concepts/runtimes.md

     function runtimeChildForPlan(plan) -> Object

-### On commit: generate runtime objects
+### On commit: generate runtime children

-When a Transaction is committed, the Runtime must generate a runtimeObject for each Plan in the Transaction.
+When a Transaction is committed, the Runtime must generate a runtime child for each Plan in the Transaction.
 Consider the Transaction log we'd explored above:

     > transaction.log
     [